− • −

 Through the alphabet, you learn the sounds of the language, and open up a whole world of new learning resources.
 Once you’ve mastered the reading of a new language, every poem, newspaper, book, menu, street sign, you name it, becomes a new opportunity to practice.

-* Note: Actually, Urdu is a little different since technically Urdu doesn't have an alphabet it has an abjad: a writing system that only writes the consonant and long sounds of the language.
+* Note: Actually, Urdu is a little different since technically Urdu doesn't have an alphabet it has an abjad: a writing system that only writes the consonant sounds, not the vowels of the language.

 Even though the alphabet is the most valuable starting point for learning a new language, it can often be the highest barrier to entry.
 Many classes and methods spend weeks and weeks drilling the letters into you, you’ll write pages full of them until you’d rather never read again than see another alphabet in your life!